|

 - Rotavirus

-- The incidence of these diseases differs in different parts of the world, different countries, and even smaller geographical areas.
+- The incidence of these diseases differs in different parts of the world, countries, and even smaller geographical areas.

 - The efficacy and safety of these vaccines vary remarkably.